You can relieve your lower back pain with yoga poses and other exercises, including the knee-to-chest stretch and Cat-Cow.

 4. Stay in this position for 1–2 minutes and repeat 1–3 times, resting for 30–60 seconds between sets.

-Regular physical activity and stretching are proven ways to help reduce lower back pain and prevent it from returning.
+Regular physical activity and stretching can help reduce lower back pain and prevent it from returning.

 Stretches incorporating muscles like the abdominals and hamstrings can help ease the tightness in your lower back.
 The trunk rotation, pelvic tilt, and supported bridge are just a few moves you can try to soothe lingering pain.